Antisaccade task: Research in pathophysiology

 This theory was disproved by O’Driscoll et al. in a study that used positron emission tomography to analyze brain activity during anti-saccadic movement.
 The study showed that the DLPFC was equally activated in both saccadic and anti-saccadic movements.
 Anti-saccades required increased activation of the FEF, SMA and putamen.

-Currently, the AS task is utilized as a gross assessment of frontal lobe function in neurologic and psychiatric diseases.
-The task has a high sensitivity, however its specificity is low.
+Currently, the anti-saccade task is currently used as a relatively crude or basic assessment of frontal lobe function in patients with neurological or psychiatric disorders.
+The task has high sensitivity, meaning that it is good at detecting frontal lobe dysfunction.
+However, its specificity is low, meaning that it can also be positive in patients without frontal lobe dysfunction.
 Of note, children and adults over the age of 70 will physiologically have an increased rate of error on the anti-saccade task.